Italy > Tuscany > Chianti > Cantina Tuscania

 cantina tuscania

 The winery was founded in 2008 as an experimental center for wine and wine research on the initiative of several important Chianti Classico producers gathered together as Consorzio Tuscania.
-Supported by PARSEC SRL technology, a Florentine company known internationally as the reference vanguard in the development of the most advanced technologies and innovative and effective solutions to improve the wine production process, the experimental center represents one of the largest and best equipped centers in the world.
+Supported by PARSEC SRL technology, a Florentine company known internationally as the reference vanguard in the development of the most advanced technologies and innovative and effective solutions to improve the wine production process, PARSEC’s facilities are some the most advanced in the world.

 ...one of the most unique projects in Tuscan wine.